 - give the student concerned an opportunity to provide a written response to the allegations and/or

 - arrange to meet the student to discuss the case, normally in the presence of the Head of Security Services or other appropriate senior officer.
-The student will have the option to be accompanied at this meeting by a fellow student or a representative from the Students' Union
+The student will have the option to be accompanied at this meeting by a fellow student or a representative from the Students' Union.
+There is a guide for students who are asked to attend a meeting.

 On completion of the investigation, the Director of Student Services may: